Enduring Power Of Attorney Ireland

 You may also appoint an attorney or attorney(s) to act in the event that the original attorney is unable or unwilling to act.

-You must give notice of the execution of the enduring power of attorney as soon as practicable to at least two persons.
-None of them may be an attorney under the enduring power of attorney.
-At least one must be the donor’s spouse, if living with the donor.
 If the donor is unmarried, widowed or separated, notification must be given to a child of the donor (if applicable) or otherwise to any relative (i.e. parent, sibling, grandchild, widow/er of child, nephew or niece).
 The prescribed form of notice is contained in the Third Schedule to the Enduring Powers of Attorney Regulations, 1996.

 Your attorney(s) can recover the out-of-pocket expenses of acting as your attorney(s).
 You may provide for the attorney’s remuneration as well .